Shark Tank Economics: The Ultimate Classroom Simulation Activity

 • Rubrics, schedules, scripts, and more

-You would!
+Of course you would!
 Make your class a place where ideas matter, voices are heard, and students walk away feeling like CEOs-in-training.
 With this Shark Tank Simulation, you’re not just teaching economics—you’re creating future leaders, innovators, and maybe even the next Mark Cuban.
+So let’s make entrepreneurship fun, fearless, and unforgettable.
+Your classroom deserves it.

-Want to see more creative simulations and practical resources for middle and high school social studies?
+⭐️Want to see more creative simulations and practical resources for middle and high school social studies?

 Mister Harms